taataa/tapspace/docs/api/v2/index.md

   - *estimator*
     - string.
 The estimator type restricts the ways the plane is allowed to move during the operation.
 For details on the estimator types, see [nudged.estimate](https://github.com/axelpale/nudged/).
       - 'TSR': allow translation, scaling, and rotation.
 The default.
-      - 'SR': allow scaling and rotation around the center point.
+      - 'SR': allow scaling and rotation around the pivot point.
       - 'TR': allow translation and rotation but no scaling.
       - 'TS': allow translation and scaling but no rotation.
-      - 'R': allow only rotation around the center point.
+      - 'R': allow only rotation around the pivot point.
-      - 'S': allow only scaling about the center point.
+      - 'S': allow only scaling about the pivot point.
       - 'T': allow only translation aka panning.
       - 'X': allow only translation along the x-axis of the plane.
       - 'Y': allow only translation along the y-axis of the plane.
       - 'L': allow only translation along the given angle.
-  - *center*
+  - *pivot*
     - a [Point](#tapspacegeometrypoint) or {x,y}.
 Optional.
-The center for the estimators 'SR', 'R', and 'S'.
+The pivot for the estimators 'SR', 'R', and 'S' acts as a fixed center of rotation and scaling.
   - *angle*
     - a number in radians or [Direction](#tapspacegeometrydirection).
 Optional.
 The angle for the estimator 'L'.